An Authentic French Salad Recipe From A Home In Auvergne

 - 1 tablespoon sea salt

-- mixed green salad ideally make your own from whatever is currently available at the market, chop the salad, but not too fine.
+- mixed greens ideally make your own from whatever is currently available at the market, chop the salad, but not too fine.

-- 2 slices of cured ham cut into ½ inch wide strips
+- 2 slices cured ham cut into ½ inch wide strips

-- 500 gram/ 1 cup Cantal cheese or Fourme d'Ambert if you like strong blue cheese, cut into cubes
+- 1 cup Cantal cheese or Fourme d'Ambert if you like strong blue cheese, cut into cubes

 - 1 shallot peeled and diced